XCSoar/XCSoar/doc/devsetup.rst

-**If you use Windows as fundamental OS:** The default way to build XCSoar is to use WSL2 for the Linux build environment, and then use a Windows IDE or Code editor with remote editing capabilities to edit the code that is located inside the WSL instance.
+**If you use Windows as fundamental OS:** The default way to build XCSoar is to use WSL2 for the Linux build environment, with the build performed inside the WSL2 instance.

+The only downside of this is that for building inside WSL2, the code has to be located inside the WSL2 filesystem as described above.
+But with using a Windows IDE or Code editor with remote editing capabilities you can then still conveniently edit and manage the code inside the WSL instance.

-Using Vagrant is the simplest and most convenient way to create (and manage) build environments, at the cost of the actual build being substantially slower.
+Using Vagrant is an alternative and more convenient way to create (and manage) build environments and by default builds directly in the regular Windows filesystem, but at the cost of setting up Vagrant and of the actual build being substantially slower.

 For maximum compatibility with the official version and to really be sure to have a correctly configured runtime environment, you can use the docker container method.